smartt/sanio/README.md

+**I'm not currently maintaining this project.
+If you need simple text cleaning without the I/O chaining, you might like my other project: https://github.com/smartt/sanity**

-**SANIO IS A WORK IN PROGRESS THAT COULD EXPERIENCE MAJOR REFACTORING AND REDESIGN!!
-YMMV UNTIL IT STABALIZES **
+SANIO IS A WORK IN PROGRESS THAT COULD EXPERIENCE MAJOR REFACTORING AND REDESIGN!!
+YMMV UNTIL IT STABALIZES

 Possibly dependencies (depending on what you're doing):